Volume I: The Books of the Sun and Moon

 “Keep your mouth shut,” Wayne shouted back.

 “Enough!”
 I pounded my fist on the counter.
-The whole room stared in disbelief.
+The whole room started in disbelief.
 “You will treat me with respect, at least until I’m accused of something.”

 “Do that again, and we’ll lock you up and throw away the key,” Wayne muttered, but he went to get the Chief without another word.